Donald Mackay, 11th Lord Reay

-Donald James Mackay, 1st Baron Reay, 11th Lord Reay, (22 December 1839 – 1 August 1921), in the Netherlands known as Donald Jacob, Baron Mackay, Lord of Ophemert and Zennewijnen, was a Dutch-born British administrator and Liberal politician.
+Donald James Mackay, 1st Baron Reay, 11th Lord Reay, (22 December 1839 – 1 August 1921), in the Netherlands known as Donald Jacob, Baron Mackay, Lord of Ophemert and Zennewijnen, was a Dutch–British administrator and Liberal politician.

-Background
+Early life and education

 Mackay was born Donald Jacob baron Mackay in The Hague, Netherlands, the son of Aeneas Mackay, 10th Lord Reay, a Dutch member of Parliament, and jonkvrouw Maria Catharina Anna Jacoba Fagel, daughter of mr. Jacob baron Fagel and jkvr.
 Maria Boreel, relative of the Boreel baronets.
+He attended the Gymnasium Haganum and studied law at Leiden University, receiving a doctorate in 1861 with a thesis on the judicial reforms of Herman Willem Daendels as governor-general of the Dutch East Indies.